Table of contents

 2. Reverse engineer the service by interacting with it, and then finding vulnerabilities in the service.

-3. Exploit the running service to have it the client and the server flood the network with packets triggered by a very small number of packets that you send out.
+3. Exploit the running service to have both client and server flood the network with packets triggered by a few number of packets that you send out.

 Step 1: Network reconnaissance